Embassy of Switzerland in Sweden

 1. Travelling to Switzerland

-3. Information for Swiss nationals who plan a trip to Sweden
+2. Information for Swiss nationals who plan a trip to Northern Europe

-Numerous countries, including those you might cross on your trip to Sweden, have introduced measures at the points of entry on their territory.
 It is recommended to inquire before the trip at the Embassy or Consulate of the country of destination and of any transit countries about the current measures.
+Addresses of the foreign Embassies and Consulates in Switzerland

 As the official representation of Switzerland, the embassy covers all matters concerning diplomatic relations between the two countries.
 It represents Swiss interests in the areas of political, economic and financial affairs, legal arrangements, science, education and culture.